lucasayb/the-ssg-central/content/post/easily-editing-site-settings-through-the-decap-cms.md

 tags:
   - Decap CMS
 ---
-While I'm building this site, I'm often finding the necessity to changes some configurations of the site.
-As I'm working with an SSG, most of them need to be done with Git and Github.
-Although I'm a developer and use Git and Github every day, this might be a little unpractical to do if you are not working in a computer, for example, and need to do this change through your smartphone.
-And I thought with myself: if only there was a way to change these settings through the Decap CMS.
+While building this site, I often find changing some of its configurations necessary.
+As I'm working with an SSG, most of these settings must be done with Git and Github.
+Although I'm a developer and use Git and GitHub every day, this might be a little unpractical if you are not working on a computer, for example, and need to change through your smartphone.
+And I thought to myself: if only there were a way to change these settings through the Decap CMS.

 Well, there is.
 And it's quite easy.

 But before explaining how to do it, I need to explain some topics to you.

-Folder Collections vs Files Collections
+## Folder Collections vs Files Collections

-Recently I made an article showing how we could integrate the Hugo SSG with the Decap CMS.
-In the end, we build this config.yml, saved in the static/admin of my Hugo theme:
+Recently, I wrote an article showing [how we could integrate the Hugo SSG with the Decap CMS](https://thessgcentral.com/p/decap-cms-with-hugo-in-netlify/).
+In the end, we build this `config.yml`, saved in the `static/admin` of my Hugo theme:

 ```yaml
 backend: